CheckiePy/CheckiePyBackend/README.md

 #### 3.2.3.
 Delete

-Delete code style by id:
+Delete a code style by a id:

 ```
 POST /api/code_style/delete/